Dill-PICL/GOMAP-singularity/docs/RUNNING.rst

         .. attention ::

             Steps 1-4 can be run at the same time, because they do not depend on each other.
 Subsequent steps do depend on each other so they can be run only one step at a time and after the first four are finished.

-            ***fanngo** step depends on matlab, and is optional.
-If the step is not run then the annotations will not contain FANN-GO predictions.

     **The details of how to run the GOMAP steps are below**